Crucial80/python-log-analyzer/README.md

 It analyzes Linux authentication logs to identify failed login attempts, successful logins, and invalid user access attempts.

 ---
+## How to Run
+1. Clone the repo
+2. Place `auth.log` (or real Linux auth logs) in the project folder
+3. Run:

 ## Objectives
 - Understand Linux log formats